giograno/giograno/README.md

 - ⚡ Fun fact: ...
 -->

-### 🏡 & 🎓
+My name is Giovanni (or better, Gio).

-I am Giovanni and I come from Molise, a tiny but marvellous region in the south of Italy.
+- 🏡 I am Giovanni and I come from Molise, a tiny but marvellous region in the south of Italy.
-There, I got my Bachelor in CS before moving to Salerno to study for my Master (again, in CS).

-### 👨‍💻
-After my studies I worked for 1 year as IT Analysis and Developer at [Cedacri](http://www.cedacri.it/cedacri/it/index.html).
-In 2016, I started a Ph.D. at the [s.e.a.l.](https://www.ifi.uzh.ch/en/seal.html) group at the University of Zürich.
-I mainly work in the area of Search-Based Software Testing (SBST), Software maintenance and evolution and Empirical Software Engineering (look [here](https://giograno.me/publications/) if you wanna know more about my work).
-I spent the 2020 summer as intern at JetBrains in Munich working on [Space](https://www.jetbrains.com/space/).

-### 🏃‍♂️
+- 🎓 I got a Ph.D. from the University of Zurich.
+I was part of the [s.e.a.l.](https://www.ifi.uzh.ch/en/seal/people/grano.html) group and I did research on various aspects of test automation.
+- 🧑‍💻 I am a Software Engineer based in 🇨🇭.
-I am a marathoner runner with a personal best of 2:13:40.
-I am the 2020 🇮🇹 marathon champion.
+- 🏃‍♂️ I am a 2:13 marathon runner.
-You can follow my runs on [Strava](https://www.strava.com/athletes/20803711).
-Have a look at my profile on [World Athletics](https://www.worldathletics.org/athletes/italy/giovanni-grano-14386274) if you wanna know more.
-I like doing research, coding, travelling, good coffee and good food.
-Lately, I bought a mirrorless camera.